Child Care Emergency Preparedness, Response and Recovery

-The winter season brings with it added hazards.
-Child care providers can take steps to keep children safe from winter hazards such as winter weather and holiday decorations.
+Remember, as winter approaches, it can bring with it additional hazards.
+Child care providers can take steps to keep children safe from winter hazards such as extreme cold, snow, ice and the use of holiday decorations.